Narentines: Historiography

 The question of the ethnic designation of the tribe, whether it, apart from being Slavic, was to be described as Serb or Croat, is often found in historiography.
 The earliest information about the Narentines is from the early 9th century, compiled in the Chronicon Venetum et Gradense.
 The Venetian chronicle used the Slavic ethnonym (Narrentanos Sclavos) to refer to the Narentines.
 De Administrando Imperio also gives information about the Narentines and there, the Narentines are described as descendants from the "unbaptized Serbs" that settled Dalmatia from an area near Thessaloniki while earlier coming there from White Serbia under the protection of Byzantine Emperor Heraclius (r.
 610–641), and that are called as Pagans because they did not accept baptism at the time when all the Serbs were baptized.

 In the 19th century, historian Pavel Jozef Šafárik (1795–1861) said that the first information on Serbs in history was from events regarding the Narentines.
 Konstantin Josef Jireček (1854–1918) treated them as a distinct South Slavic tribe.
 Croatian historians Miho Barada (1889–1957) and Nada Klaić also defined them as "neither Croats nor Serbs".
 Croatian historian Ferdo Šišić (1869–1940) said that the Neretva population was "ever and always fully identical to the Croat [population], including also its Chakavian dialect" (1952).
-Serbian historiography in the 19th and 20th century considered the Narentines to be Serbs.
+Serbian historiography in the 19th and 20th century often considered the Narentines to be Serbs.
 Vladimir Ćorović (1885–1941) treated the Narentines as the first of the Serb tribes to take the initiative of fighting, not for defence and tribal organization, but for the liberty of selfish desires and security raids.
+Serbian historian Mihailo Dinić (1899–1970) considered that it cannot be established the accuracy of the information, and possibly only represents political development and spreading of Serbian name through a larger tribal alliance until the 9th century.
 Czech historian Francis Dvornik in his analysis of DAI chapters concluded that they were more likely of Croatian than Serbian origin and the account is rather a political "ante-dating by three centuries the state of affairs in his own day".
 Croatian historian Vladimir Košćak believed that the Narentines were under Croat rule from Trpimir until Domagoj (d.
 876), and that after the latter's death, they sent emissaries to Basil I and recognized his rule, which was however short-lived as spanning only to the fall of Byzantine protégé Zdeslav (879) when the Narentines again fell away from Byzantium; Košćak wanted to reduce Byzantine rule also to the south of Pagania, claiming that the provinces of Pagania, Zachumlia, Travunia and Duklja again came under Croat rule during Branimir (r.
 879–892).
 This theory was criticized by Božidar Ferjančić.